wasmerio/wasmer.io/_posts/gpt-4-at-wasmer.md

 If you don’t know hindi, no worries.
 The lines mentioned above mean, “Oh goddess, you’re the arrow and the sword that pierce and cut.
 You’re the conch shell, the mace, but you also the **gun** and the **canon**".

-Guru understood that **the power is the same but forms differ and evolve throughout time**.
+Guru understood that **the power remains constant but forms differ and evolve throughout time**.

 We can do a similar analogy with knowledge, where information was initially conveyed through mouth, then writing on stones/caves, then manuscripts and books, then digitally through various mediums like pdfs, articles, videos, tutorials, How-Tos, etc.